Emurasoft/emurasoft.github.io/en/dlg/customize/mouse/index.md

 If this box is checked, the EmEditor window will be activated when text is dropped from another app.

+## Click the left edge of a line number to toggle the bookmark check box

+If this box is checked, clicking the left edge of a line number toggles the bookmark.

 ## Reset button

 Resets to default settings.